-This is not about prostitution, but more about sex-related crimes and human trafficking.
+This is not all about prostitution, but more about sex-related crimes and human trafficking.

 A Florida news source found there were five registered sex offenders with massage licenses in Florida, three had active licenses.
 Fingerprints could have prevented these people from obtaining or keeping their massage licenses active.

 Also, Florida is known to have a problem with human trafficking.
 We all know about those massage businesses that are holding human trafficking victims.
-If this fingerprinting law helps one person get out of the miserable life human trafficking creates or protects one person from a sex-related crime, it is worth it.
+If this fingerprinting law helps one person get out of the miserable life human trafficking creates or protects one person from a sex-related crime, it is worth it in my opinion.

 Questions or Comments?